SO(4,1) Yang-Mills theory of quantum gravity: Introduction

-Yang-Mills theories in general have a finite, polynomial action with a {\em renormalizable} quantization provided the coupling constant has non-negative mass dimension.
-Since $G$ has a mass-dimension of $-2$, we turn to an unknown non-dimensional gravitational constant, $a_g$, for quantum predictions.
-Because the coupling constant is non-dimensional, mass, energy, momentum, and angular momentum are all quantized, which has already been suggested in the context of other theories of gravity \cite{Wesson:2003}.
-Indeed, any quantum field can be decomposed into finitely many modes, which constrains the number of degrees of freedom of the field to be a finite number, $M$.
-The quantity $M$ is simply a regularization (energy cutoff) which is taken care of by renormalization, and, if the $k_n$ are closely spaced then, we can take the continuum approximation, This is an approximation only however, similar to the thermodynamic limit approximation of classical fluids, taking the number of molecules to infinity, and, at a fundamental level, the number of degrees of freedom of the field remains finite.
+Yang-Mills theories have a finite, polynomial action with a {\em renormalizable} quantization provided the coupling constant has non-negative mass dimension.
+Since $G$ has a mass-dimension of $-2$, a non-dimensional gravitational constant, $a_g$, is needed for quantum predictions.
+Because the coupling constant is non-dimensional, mass, energy, momentum, and angular momentum are quantized, with mass quantum $m_g$, which has been suggested in the context of other theories of gravity \cite{Wesson:2003}.

-With a lattice method, I show that the background coordinate system normally present in Yang-Mills theory can be replaced with an artificial, ``bookkeeping'' coordinate system where all distances, time intervals, and torsions in spacetime are derived from the Yang-Mills potential.
-In this way, the Yang-Mills action is the same as the standard Yang-Mills action for SU(N) theories, but its potential alone is the metric of spacetime.

-Rest mass is derived from the energy of spin and polarization and this is the second component to the theory.
-In any frame, these vectors form an anti-symmetric tensor $S^{\mu\nu}$ such that polarization is $p^i = S^{0i}$ and spin is $s^i = \epsilon^{ijk}S^{jk}$ where summation is implied.
-Spin and polarization have a conserved current (similar to the symmetric electromagnetic stress energy tensor \cite{Jackson:1999}),

-where $\eta^{\mu\nu}=\mathrm{diag}(-1,1,1,1)$ is the Minkowski metric.
-This tensor is both symmetric and traceless.
-This implies that mass derives relativistically from an intrinsic kinetic energy of spin and oscillation.
+The second component to the theory is that gravitational mass is derived as a Yang-Mills current, equivalent to inertial mass, which has a different form than standard stress-energy tensors.
+In Einstein's theory of gravity, matter couples to gravity through the metric tensor for coordinate space.
+Based on how, e.g., the Dirac action couples to the metric tensor, it is easy to see that stress-energy tensors of fermions in the rest frame, treated classically, are point-masses.
+When combining together into stars and planets, these bodies behave like point masses as well.
+In each rest frame, each of these bodies has only one non-zero component in its stress energy tensor, $T^{00}=m$.
+In a Yang-Mills theory of gravity, however, particles have space-space components, $J_{ij}\neq 0$.